tinyhold/.github/profile/README.md

 ---

-## 📦 Our Products
-We build and maintain several in-house and client-focused products.
-Some highlights:
-- **Product A** → Short description of what it solves
-- **Product B** → Short description of what it solves
-- **Product C** → Short description of what it solves

----

 ## 🛠️ Tech We Use
 We leverage modern technologies to ensure speed, reliability, and maintainability:
 - **Languages & Frameworks**: Python, .NET, FastAPI, React